 The Hawkesbury-Nepean has been split into two extraction management units with separate components of LTAAEL in each.
 The Upper Nepean and Upstream Warragamba Extraction Management Unit has a high ratio of licence categories prioritised by the Act to which the Plan allocates 100 percent of entitlement each year.
 This includes local and major (power generation) water utilities.
 The impact of growth in these categories is spread over a relatively small number of unregulated access licences and Aboriginal commercial licences.
-On the other hand, the Hawkesbury and Lower Nepean Rivers Extraction Management Unit is predominantly unregulated access licences, with only a small ration of licence categories is significantly less.
+On the other hand, the Hawkesbury and Lower Nepean Rivers Extraction Management Unit is predominantly unregulated access licences, with only a small ration of licence categories allocated 100 percent of entitlement each year.
+The impact of growth by priority categories is significantly less.